TMJ Treatment & Neuromuscular Dentistry

 TMJ, or temporomandibular joint disorder, is a painful condition in which the temporomandibular joint, the main joint in the mouth, is overworked or misaligned.
 It can lead to headaches, oral and neck pain, and difficulty opening and closing the mouth.
 Many patients describe an audible popping or clicking sound when yawning or chewing.
 Unfortunately, these symptoms are often mistaken for stress or something else other than a bad bite!

-What’s the difference between TMD, TMJ, and TMJD?
+What is the difference between TMJ, TMD, and TMJD?

 These three acronyms all point to the same thing — temporomandibular joint disorder.
 Sometimes TMJ is used to solely describe the joint.
 Sometimes TMD is used to describe problems with the joint.
 TMJD is rarely used, and simply adds the D for disorder.
 The common term for temporomandibular joint disorder, and the term Dr. Frey uses throughout this site and his practice, is TMJ.